rustwasm/book/src/game-of-life/hello-world.md

 We use `wasm-pack` to orchestrate the following build steps:

-* Ensure that we have Rust 1.30 or newer and the `wasm32-unknown-unknown` target installed via `rustup`,
+* Ensure that we have Rust 1.30 or newer installed via `rustup`,
 * Compile our Rust sources into a WebAssembly `.wasm` binary via `cargo`,
 * Use `wasm-bindgen` to generate the JavaScript API for using our Rust-generated WebAssembly.